gasparian/telemetry-monitor/README.md

  - use slider to choose a batch size for visualization;

 ### To do:
+ - migrate to the typescript:
+     - refoctor all js files as ts;
+     - add webpack and build project finally;
  - draw in stream fashion even if the readings accumulation has been activated (socket mode);
- - migrate to the typescript:
-     - ts + parsel / webpack ??;
  - refactor globs and constants (!):
      - split global state object on render part and data part;
      - add events listeners on global state values;